-4. Benefits during Sabbatical Periods
+X.B 4.
+Benefits during Sabbatical Periods

-Faculty members who participate in the Kentucky Teachers' Retirement System (KTRS) and who are granted sabbatical leave do not earn retirement service credit nor do they, or the University, make retirement contributions to KTRS during the period of the sabbatical leave.
+Faculty members who participate in the Kentucky Teachers' Retirement System (KTRS) and who are granted sabbatical leave for one semester would continue to earn retirement service credit; however, faculty granted sabbatical leave for two semesters do not earn retirement service credit nor do they, or the university, make retirement contributions to KTRS during the period of the sabbatical leave.
 On the other hand, faculty who participate in the Optional Retirement Plan (ORP) and who are granted sabbatical leave (either at full pay or one-half pay) do continue to participate in the ORP; they and the University make the same contributions as in regular employment status.
-For details, see HR Policy 60-105.

-For the University's Sabbatical Leave Policy, see the Academic Affairs policy site:
+For the University's Sabbatical Leave Policy, see policy 1.1302 on the Academic Affairs Policies page.